Explore the Agenda

 1:00 pm Harnessing the Innate Properties of Novel E3 Ligase Trim21 for the Development of Treatments for Neurodegenerative Diseases

-CEO, Trimtech Therapeutics
+Chief Executive Officer, Trimtech Therapeutics

 • Why TRIM 21 is ideally suited to selectively degrading protein aggregates which underpin so many neurodegenerative diseases